How to Start a Blog (on the Side) in 2019 - Blog Smarter, Make Money!

 Congratulations!
 You’ve just started your very own blog!

-If WordPress is new to you, learning a few basics will be helpful.
-This is the first thing you should see once you log into the WordPress dashboard:
+This is the first thing you should see once you log into the dashboard:

 Logging In From The Browser (Admin Area)

-For instance, if I want to access my Dashboard the “Admin” area of my blog, I would type into the address bar at the top of my browser www.thebloggingbuddha.com/wp-admin
+For instance, if I want to access my Dashboard the “Admin” area of my blog, I would type into the address bar at the top of my browser thebloggingbuddha.com/wp-admin and hit enter.

 - “CMS Core” Put simply, this is the WordPress operating system that we just installed.
 Now that it’s installed, you have full access and you’re ready to start blogging!

-- “Dashboard” WordPress Administrators get their own interface to manage everything that happens on a WordPress site.
-Every time you sign into WordPress, you’ll be greeted by a very helpful page called the Dashboard.
-The WordPress Dashboard provides an easy way to see a high-level view of everything that’s happening on your WordPress site.
+- “Dashboard” WPAdministrators get their own interface to manage everything that happens on their site.
+Every time you sign-in you’ll be greeted by a very helpful page called the Dashboard.
+The Dashboard provides an easy way to see a high-level view of everything that’s happening on your website.

 - “Pages” This is where you can create new pages for your site, such as an “About Me” or “FAQ” page.
 Setting > General: Change the name of your blog, site tagline and other settings here.

 - “Appearance > Themes” You can alter the design of your blog here.
-Search for free themes to install that are already loaded to the WordPress dashboard.
+Search for free themes to install that are already loaded to the dashboard for your new site.
 Alternatively, you can find a theme that you like from another website, download it, and upload it to your dashboard manually using the “Upload” button.

 - “Plugins” These allow you to further customize your blog and make it engaging for your readers.
 You can get banner ad spaces, SEO helpers, contact forms, newsletter signups and TONS more.
 Click the “Add New” button to explore available options, or manually install a plugin from elsewhere.